Broccoliux/repo-roaster/journal.md

 ohh man this is tooo hard.idk what too do i am comnpletely work out rn.srty

 i am solving one error.
 5 more are comming idk what to doo, i cant even take the break.

+i am dead, idk if i will make this or not

+i haev fixed the most of the code  but now the libs are playing with me.

+ahhhhhhhhhhhhhhhh

+bro its not working idk what to doo now.

+everything is now orking fine but when AI works starts it sucks